COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 Find a participating store here.

-It is timely to begin thinking about how to make purchasing choices that minimise the amount of soft plastic that is purchased and therefore having to stockpile or throw away.
+It's timely to begin thinking about how to make purchasing choices that minimise the amount of soft plastic that is purchased.

 Visit the One Planet website and Future Living Skills for more information about reducing waste and living more sustainably.
 Visit the Soft Plastics website to keep up to date with the recycling scheme.